rweigel/phys305/vectors.md

 **Common error**: Referring to $|\mathbf{A}|$ as "The absolute value of $\mathbf{A}$".
 The absolute value operator operates on a scalar, e.g., $-12.1$.
 When used with a vector, the vertical bars mean "The magnitude of $\mathbf{A}$".
 Both the absolute value and magnitude operations yield a positive scalar, but their calculation is different.
 The absolute value operation is to simply drop a negative sign.
 The magnitude operation requires the use of the Pythagorean formula.

-%If done any programming, you've encountered the concept of ["operation overloading"](https://en.wikipedia.org/wiki/Operator_overloading) - a mathemmatical operation has multiple meanings depending on the arguments.
+%If done any programming, you've encountered the concept of ["operation overloading"](https://en.wikipedia.org/wiki/Operator_overloading) - a mathematical operation has multiple meanings depending on the arguments.
 For example the `+` sign in the statement `1 + 2` means "add the numbers before and after it" and in the statement `'B' + 'ob'`, the `+` sign means "concatenate strings to give `'Bob'`.
-In a similar way, the operator $|\cdot|$ means "absolute value" if $\cdot$ is a scalar and "vector magnitude" if $\cdot$ is a vector.
+Similarly, the operator $|\cdot|$ means "absolute value" if $\cdot$ is a scalar and "vector magnitude" if $\cdot$ is a vector.

-If $\theta$ is defined to be the angle from the $x$-axis with positive angles counter--clockwise,
+If $\theta$ is defined to be the angle from the $x$-axis with positive angles counterclockwise,

 $$
 A_x = A\cos\theta\quad\text{and}\quad A_y=A\sin\theta